 - What benefits does the new company/position provide that we do not?

 - What did you like or dislike about your job?

 - Have you ever expressed criticism, and how did you feel it was handled?

 - How would you characterize our business culture?

 - What suggestions would you have to help us enhance retention?

 - What steps can we take to improve training and development?

 - Do you have any other topics you would like to discuss?

 Conclusion : Make exit interviews as useful as possible

-You should conduct recurring employee interviews, check-ins and surveys in order to get feedback and obtain data on employee experience, job satisfaction, employee engagement and employee retention in your company.
+You should conduct recurring employee interviews, check-ins, and surveys to get feedback and obtain data on employee experience, job satisfaction, employee engagement, and employee retention in your company.